 When you chat with an AI, you aren't just getting answers; you're feeding the machine.
 Many AI companies use your prompts and uploaded files to train their next model.
 This raises massive questions about digital equity and intellectual property.

-Think twice before you upload that unpublished lab report or your personal creative writing.
-Once that data hits the server, you might lose control over it.
-Take five minutes to dig into the privacy settings of your favorite tools.
-Your hard work belongs to you—keep it that way.
+Be careful before uploading unpublished lab reports or personal creative writing.
+Once data reaches the server, you might lose control over it.
+Review the privacy settings of your tools.
+Your hard work belongs to you.
+Keep it that way.

 Accessibility vs. Dependency

-AI is a game-changer for inclusive learning tools.
+AI advances inclusive learning tools.
 For students navigating disabilities, AI provides essential support like real-time transcription or text simplification.
 In this context, AI is a bridge to digital equity, leveling a playing field that has been uneven for far too long.

 But there’s a trap here: dependency.
-"Cognitive offloading"—letting the AI do the heavy lifting of thinking—can cause your own critical skills to atrophy.
+"Cognitive offloading," or letting the AI handle the thinking, can cause your own critical skills to atrophy.
 For example, using AI-powered note taking is great for catching what you missed, but if you stop listening to the lecture because the AI "has it," you're losing the learning.
-When weighing AI vs. Human Tutors, remember that a machine can give you an answer, but a human can give you context, nuance, and encouragement.
+When weighing AI vs. Human Tutors, remember that a machine can give you an answer, but a human can provide context, nuance, and encouragement.

 Building Your Personal AI Framework